Sanary-sur-Mer: Main sights

 Jacques Cousteau had a house in Sanary, the Villa Baobab.
 He was a pioneer of deep sea diving equipment, which he invented and developed around Sanary.
 The Frédéric Dumas International Diving Museum (Musée Frédéric-Dumas) is in a 13th-century Romanesque tower made available by the municipality; it bills itself as an historical city of diving.
 Frédéric Dumas was a co-inventor with Cousteau of the aqua-lung.

 Sanary was the birthplace of Ernest Blanc (1923–2010), a distinguished operatic baritone who enjoyed a long international career.

-Sanary hosts every year during the month of May the prestigious international photography festival PHOTOMED, now also held in parallel in Beirut.
+Sanary hosts every year during the month of May the international photography festival Photomed, now also held in parallel in Beirut.